TIBCOSoftware/sb-jmsxml/README.txt

 INTRODUCTION:

+The JMS Reader and JMS Writer adapters were replaced starting in StreamBase 7.5.4 by the JMS Consumer and JMS Publisher adapters.
+They remain available as the Legacy JMS Reader and Legacy JMS Writer, respectively.

+Newer branches of this project use the newer adapter set.

 This component demonstrates the use of the JMS Reader and JMS Writer embedded adapters with XML-formatted TextMessages.
 The default JMS TextMessage converters (provided with the